acdreyer/data-structures/wAssignment_04/README.md

 1. Will you use a Normalized Data Model or a Denormalized Data Model?
 Why?

-A Denormalized Data model was selected, because the data set is not significantly large (approx 50-60 meetings across ten zones).
+A Denormalized Data model was selected, because the data set is not extremely large (53 meetings for zone 7 and ultimately will be expanded to 10 zones; est. 500-600 rows).

 Storage requirements are adequate in AWS and the complexity to Normalize the data would not be inline with fully normalizing the database at this time.
 Whereas this choice might impact scalability (if for example the whole world AA meetings is needed), the duplication in the current model is deemed to have a Denormalized model.
+A Normalized model might be required if storage requirements are under pressure and if there is significant duplication.